airyhq/airy/docs/docs/getting-started/installation/minikube.md

 import TLDR from "@site/src/components/TLDR";

 <TLDR>
-Run Airy on minikube with one command
+Run Airy on minikube with one command.
 </TLDR>

 The goal of this document is to provide an overview of how to run Airy Core on your local machine using [minikube](https://minikube.sigs.k8s.io/).

-## Creating a cluster
+## Create a minikube cluster

 First download and install minikube from their [release page](https://github.com/kubernetes/minikube/releases) and the [Airy CLI](cli/introduction.md).
 Now you can run this command, which will create a new minikube cluster on your system and install Airy core on it:

 ```bash